momajd/99bridges/README.md

 [heroku]: http://ninetyninebridges.herokuapp.com

 99Bridges is a single-page, full-stack application that allows Bridge Engineers, Construction Professionals, and Bridge Enthusiasts to find and track information on bridges.
-I worked as a structural engineer for several years and I found that most companies are storing bridge information in spreadsheets.
-This application aims to make the system more efficient and modern.
+I worked as a structural engineer for several years and I found that most companies don't have an efficient system in place to easily access bridge locations and information.
+The goal of this application is to make the system more efficient and modern.

 The backend was created with Ruby on Rails using PostgreSQL database; React with Flux architecture was used for the frontend.
 Styling was done with a combination of CSS and React-Bootstrap.